tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 <p align="center"><i>Japanese writing systems.</i></p>

 You can totally skip the kanji phase and move straight to learning basic vocabulary.
-If you choose to do so, you're going to memorize words as is.
+If you choose to do so, you're going to memorize words as is, with the kanji.
 For each word just try to remember how it looks, what it means and how it sounds.
 Treat kanji like pictures and memorize kanji compounds as single units.
 No doubt it is more difficult, but it works for many people.